OfficeDev/microsoft-teams-apps-company-communicator/Wiki/DeployAppsToSpecificTeams.md

-# Operational Guidance

-## How long should a message take to send

-Generally it should be immediate however , it does differ on the selected audience & quantity.

-*Estimates*

-* e.g. To a 1000 Teams General Channel - 45min.
-* e.g. To 25-1000 users - 10 min.

 ## Where do i deploy the user bot to?

 It's recommended to deploy the users bot to everyone through the Global Setup Policy in the Teams Admin center.